PromitaDutta/CasCode_Internship/README.md

-TASK 2: Create a prototype for any user flow.
+TASK 2: Design a landing page for any website.
 -> I designed a landing page for a Job Searching Platform named "Doer" that helped to search various job.

 -> Below here is the link for the prototype: